Hifeoluwa14/Mental-Health-Project/README.md

   * Profession, Academic Pressure, Work Pressure, CGPA, Study Satisfaction, Work Satisfaction, Dietary Habits, Degree, Financial Stress.
   * Replaced null values in Financial Stress with the column's average.
   * Filled null values in Profession based on Working Professional or Student classification.
-  * For CGPA: Students: Filled with the average CGPA and Non-students: Marked as Not a Student.
+  * For CGPA: Students Filled with the average CGPA and Non-students Marked as Not a Student.
 3. Data Quality Improvements:
   * Checked for and found no duplicate rows.
   * Cleaned and standardized Dietary Habits column.
 Unclear entries marked as Unknown Habit.